dpotekhin/ToonBoomHarmonyScripts/README.md

 ## [PS_UnlinkElementFunctions](ps_build/PS_UnlinkElementFunctions)

-This script alows to unlink animation functions and expressions from selected nodes.
+This script allows to unlink animation functions and expressions from selected nodes.